West Indian Whistling-duck head

 myminifactory

-The West Indian whistling duck (Dendrocygna arborea) is a whistling duck that breeds in the Caribbean.
-Alternative names are black-billed whistling duck and Cuban whistling duck.
-The West Indian whistling duck is widely scattered throughout the West Indies, including a large breeding population in the Bahamas, and smaller numbers in Cuba, the Cayman Islands, Antigua and Barbuda, and Jamaica.
-It is largely sedentary, apart from local movements, which can be 100 km or more.
-Nests have been reported in tree cavities, on branches, in clumps of bromeliads, and on the ground under thatch palms and other dense bushes.
-The usual clutch size is 10-16 eggs.
-It habitually perches in trees, which gives rise to its specific name.
-The birds are mostly nocturnal and secretive, inhabiting wooded swamps and mangroves, where this duck roosts and feeds on plant food including the fruit of the Royal Palm.
-The West Indian whistling duck is the largest (48–56 cm) and darkest of its genus.
-It has a long black bill, long head and longish legs.
-It has a pale foreneck and light brown face.
-The crown, back, breast and wings are dark brown to black, and the rest of the underparts are white with heavy black markings.
-All plumages are similar, except that juveniles are duller and have a less contrasted belly pattern.
-Click on the following link to read about the "Mark my Bird" project: http://data.nhm.ac.uk/dataset/955c0fd6-2b96-46ed-b6f9-9060100cf825.
+The Caribbean whistling duck (Dendrocygna arborea) is a distinctive waterbird that breeds exclusively in the tropical waters of the West Indies.
+Also known as the black-billed whistling duck and Cuban whistling duck, this species is widely distributed throughout the region, with large breeding populations found in the Bahamas and smaller numbers in Cuba, the Cayman Islands, Antigua, and Barbuda.
+The Caribbean whistling duck is primarily a sedentary bird, although it does make local movements that can cover distances of up to 100 km or more.
+Nests have been discovered in various locations, including tree cavities, branches, bromeliads, and dense bushes under thatch palms and other vegetation.
+Typically, these birds lay between 10-16 eggs per clutch.
+One of the most notable characteristics of this species is its habit of perching in trees, which gives it its specific name.
+The Caribbean whistling duck is mostly nocturnal and secretive, preferring to inhabit wooded swamps and mangroves where it roosts and feeds on plant material, including the fruit of the Royal Palm.
+The largest (48-56 cm) and darkest member of its genus, the Caribbean whistling duck has a distinctive appearance.
+It boasts a long black bill, long head, and longish legs.
+The pale foreneck and light brown face provide striking contrast to the dark brown to black crown, back, breast, and wings, while the rest of its underparts are white with heavy black markings.
+Juveniles display similar plumage patterns, although their colors are duller, and their belly markings less pronounced than those of adults.
+To learn more about this fascinating species, click on the following link to access the "Mark my Bird" project: http://data.nhm.ac.uk/dataset/955c0fd6-2b96-46ed-b6f9-9060100cf825

 With this file you will be able to print West Indian Whistling-duck head with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on West Indian Whistling-duck head.